 Adding a photo makes it easier for others to see who you are before taking things further.
 In most cases it is deemed an important starting point of any marriage proposal.

 A photo is not compulsory during the registration process.
-It is however recommended that you have a photo uploaded so when a member does request to see what you look like then it is readily available within your gallery.
+It is however highly recommended that you have a photo uploaded so when a member does request to see what you look like then it is readily available within your gallery.

 Remember only members you allow access to view your photos will ever be able to see them, otherwise photos and contact details remain private.